hackerkid/LightOJ-Solutions/README.md

 ###1041 - Road Construction
 First you need to find the connected components of the graph.
 Then you need apply PRIMS MST in the connected components to find the minimum cost.

+###1042 - Secret Origins
+This is an adhoc problem.
+Don't bruteforce.
+See how the bits changes from input to output answer.

+###1045 - Digits Of A  Factorial
+You can find the number of digits required ny taking log of the factorial.
+This is equalent to `log(N!) = log(1) + log(2) + .... + log(N)`
+Precompute and store the values to avoid doing repetetive tasks.